Skip to navigation Skip to content

 • terminally ill

-• assessed as meeting the 'no future work capacity' portability provisions, or
+• assessed as meeting the 'no future work capacity' (NWC) portability provisions, or

 • going to an agreement country that covers DSP

-If they are noted on the Medical Conditions Details (MC) screen as manifestly qualified (excluding conversion CNV) or assessed under the 'no future work capacity' (NWC) portability provisions on the Customer Advised Travel Details (RSCD) screen, the script will automatically assess portability accordingly.
+• assessed under the 'no future work capacity' (NWC) portability provisions on the Customer Advised Travel Details (RSCD) screen

-Note: if the customer is manifestly qualified for DSP and is advising of a departure after the departure, they may not be eligible for indefinite portability under NWC provisions.
+Note: if the customer is manifestly qualified for DSP but leaves Australia before they advise of their departure, they may not be eligible for indefinite portability under NWC provisions.
 See Assessment for Disability Support Pension customers going overseas under the no future work capacity portability provisions.

-Otherwise, the script prompts the Service Officer to enquire whether they want to be assessed under the 'no future work capacity' portability provisions.
+Otherwise, the script will prompt staff to ask the customer if they want the agency to assess them under the no future work capacity portability provisions.

-• this assessment requires a full review of their DSP qualification under current impairment tables (this means it is possible that as a result of the review, the customer will no longer qualify for DSP and their payment will be cancelled)
+• the assessment requires a full review of their DSP qualification under current impairment tables (this means it is possible that as a result of the review, the customer will no longer qualify for DSP and their payment will cancel)

-• if they do not wish to undergo a DSP Medical Review, for assessment under the 'no future work capacity' portability provisions, they will be assessed under regular portability rules
+• if they do not want to undergo a DSP Medical Review for assessment under the no future work capacity portability provisions, they will be assessed under regular portability rules

 Note: a customer who is manifestly eligible for DSP does not need to undergo a full medical assessment.